velodrome-finance/contracts/PERMISSIONS.md

 - Can transfer ownership of the veNFT
 - Can increase amount locked
 - Can vote weekly on pool(s)
-    - Earns bribes and trading fees
+    - Earns incentives and trading fees
     - Earns weekly distribution of VELO rebases
 - Can vote on VeloGovernor proposals
 - Can vote on EpochGovernor proposals